Homotopy Hubbard Trees for post-singularly finite exponential maps: Outlook

 The key tools for our construction of Homotopy Hubbard Trees are dynamic rays, their landing properties, and the combinatorial encoding of both.
 It is natural to ask whether more general maps also have Homotopy Hubbard Trees.
-The escaping set of an arbitrary post-singularly finite entire function need not consist of dynamic rays.
-Very recently, the concept of \emph{dreadlocks} has been introduced in \cite{BR} as a generalization of dynamic rays.
+One putative obstacle is that the escaping set of an arbitrary post-singularly finite entire function need not consist of dynamic rays.
+Recently, the concept of \emph{dreadlocks} has been introduced in \cite{BR} as a generalization of dynamic rays.
 For every post-singularly finite entire function, the escaping set naturally decomposes into dreadlocks, and the collection of dreadlocks can be encoded in terms of external addresses.
 Every repelling periodic point is the landing point of at least one and at most finitely many dreadlocks, all of which are periodic of the same period.
-We expect to be able to use these results to prove the existence and uniqueness of Homotopy Hubbard Trees for all post-singularly finite transcendental entire functions.
+In short, dreadlocks possess all the important properties needed to study the branching of the Julia set in terms of the escaping set.
+Using these findings, the existence and uniqueness of Homotopy Hubbard Trees for all post-singularly finite transcendental entire functions has been established based on a study of branch points of the Julia set in \cite{Pf}.
+These results will be published in a series of forthcoming articles, the first of which is \cite{PPS}.

-An interesting question is which of these maps have a Hubbard tree in the classical sense, i.e., an embedded tree that is forward invariant as a set, not just invariant up to homotopy.
-By Lemma~\ref{lem:denseEscapingPoints}, psf exponential maps do not have a Hubbard tree essentially because of the existence of an asymptotic value.
-We expect this to be the only obstacle to the existence of Hubbard trees.
+Another interesting question that has not been answered in \cite{Pf} is which post-singularly finite transcendental entire function have a Hubbard Tree in the classical sense, i.e., a compact embedded tree that is forward invariant as a set, not just forward invariant up to homotopy.
+By Theorem~\ref{thm:denseEscapingPoints}, psf exponential maps do not have a Hubbard Tree essentially because of the existence of an asymptotic value.
+We expect this to be the only obstacle to the existence of Hubbard Trees.